nsf-lrose/lrose-releases/README.md

 ### Future Release Plans

-Topaz is considered an 'stable' release.
+Colette is considered an 'stable' release.